DavidDragonsage/FooocusPlus/fooocusplus_log.md

 * "Mask Erode or Dilate" is available only if "Enable Advanced Masking" is checked
 * removed the "allow_custom_value" option from the Sampler and Scheduler controls
 * "zh" is now the language detector for Simplified Chinese but "cn" is accepted
+* Hotfix5: introduced error control on FreeU values during Save Preset
 * Hotfix4: the Stylesheet is reformatted and supports all FooocusPlus styles
-  * replaced the six nude images and removed the nudity warning
+  * replaced the nude and questionable images; removed the nudity warning
-  * also improved the messaging for using an obsolete Python library
+  * also improved the messaging when using an obsolete Python library
 * Hotfix3: restored the proper detection of Windows and python_embedded
   * this change enable the python_embedded version to be reported correctly
   * updated language information in the FooocusPlus readme file